BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

     http://localhost:22179/settings/get?key=zoom
     Example responses:
     1.5999999999999999
-    Default

-`Default` indicates that the key does not have an assigned value
+A 404 response is generated if the key does not have an assigned value.

 #### Write setting